Who We Are: In Depth

 Vineyard is a community oriented church.
 We seek to foster personal relationships that enhance spiritual growth (we have many groups to choose from) and are committed to serving the local community.
 The Ann Arbor Vineyard hosts an extensive ministry to single moms and their families, featuring a monthly Moms Night Out (free dinner with on-site childcare provided), a car care ministry, and special support through the Christmas season.
 We also organize a weekly outreach to the homeless and needy, every Friday evening from 7-8pm at Liberty Plaza in downtown Ann Arbor, as part of our Homeless Ministries.
 We believe that service to the poor is a hallmark of Jesus-style ministry.

 We embrace an active and contemplative approach to spirituality.
 We aim to pray for the sick as Jesus did - in a low-key, non-hype ministry style.
 We value the empowering presence of the Spirit and a vibrant practice of the spiritual gifts.
 We also value the spiritual disciplines of silence, solitude, and fixed-hour prayer.
 In fact, our church web site is the host for The Divine Hours by Phyllis Tickle, a flexible and contemporary approach to praying at regular intervals through the day, adapted from the Book of Common Prayer.
-We also highly value the spiritual path outlined in the Twelve Steps.

 We identify with the historic Christian faith as articulated, for example, in the Apostles' and Nicene Creeds.
 We appreciate the diverse riches of the Christian tradition across social, racial, and denominational boundaries.
 We participate in the Vineyard: A Community of Churches which includes about 600 churches in the United States and another 800 churches internationally.